webplatform/docs/tutorials/games_asset_mgr/index.md

 ==Full Source==

-The source for this asset manager, and the game it’s abstracted from, is open source under the Apache License and can be found in the <a href="https://github.com/sethladd/Bad-Aliens">Bad Aliens GitHub account</a>.
-The <a href="http://bad-aliens.appspot.com/">Bad Aliens game</a> can be played in your HTML5 compatible browser.
-This game was the subject for my Google IO talk titled Super Browser 2 Turbo HD Remix: Introduction to HTML5 Game Development (<a href="http://io-2011-html5-games-hr.appspot.com">slides</a>, <a href="http://www.youtube.com/watch?v=yEocRtn_j9s">video</a>).
+The source for this asset manager, and the game it’s abstracted from, is open source under the Apache License and can be found in the [https://github.com/sethladd/Bad-Aliens Bad Aliens GitHub account].
+The [http://bad-aliens.appspot.com/ Bad Aliens game] can be played in your HTML5 compatible browser.
+This game was the subject for my Google IO talk titled Super Browser 2 Turbo HD Remix: Introduction to HTML5 Game Development ([http://io-2011-html5-games-hr.appspot.com slides], [http://www.youtube.com/watch?v=yEocRtn_j9s video]).

 ==Summary==